-- 1) Interpreters (e.g., Python is an interpreted language) - Each time the program is run the interpreter translates the program (translating a part at a time). - If there are any translation errors during the process of interpreting the program, the program will stop execution right when the error is encountered. - 2) Compilers (e.g., 'C', C++ are compiled languages) - Before the program is run the compiler translates the program all at once. - If there are any translation errors during the compilation process, no machine language executable will be produced (nothing to execute) - If there are no translation errors during compilation then a machine language program is created which can then be executed.
+- 1) Interpreters (e.g., Python is an interpreted language) - Each time the program is run the interpreter translates the program (translating a part at a time). - If there are any translation errors during the process of interpreting the program, the program will stop execution right when the error is encountered. - Specify advantages: partial execution, multi-platform - 2) Compilers (e.g., 'C', C++ are compiled languages) - Before the program is run the compiler translates the program all at once. - Has to be perfect before you get anything to run - If there are any translation errors during the compilation process, no machine language executable will be produced (nothing to execute) - If there are no translation errors during compilation then a machine language program is created which can then be executed. - · Advantage: faster, translate once